bodlukas/bodlukas.github.io/_research/rmgp.md

 While completing the entire inspection campaign may take weeks to months, our proposed framework dynamically ingests data from the first inspected buildings to deliver increasingly accurate and precise predictions.
 Specifically, we use the data to perform uptades in following two steps.

 Based on the damage data, we estimate an updated spatial distribution of ground-motion intensity measure (i.e., an updated shake map), while in parallel updating the fragility model.
-This is achieved via ordinal GP regression LINK and variational inference LINK.
+This is achieved via ordinal GP regression[^Chu2005] and variational inference[^Opper2009].

 ## Case studies
 We tested the proposed framework in three case-studies (see figure below).
-I would to illustrate some key characteristics ...

 ## Summary
 coming soon ...